 Many people are scared to cook fresh collards for the hassle of having to wash away the grit and fearing the texture to be mushy and grainy (I know, I’ve had it too many times).
 It doesn’t have to be this way.

-Note: Collard greens are loaded with Vitamin K which helps with increasing bone mass and decreases the effects of Alzheimer’s disease by limiting neuronal damage.
+Note: Collard greens are loaded with Vitamin K, which is essential for health.
+It helps increase bone mass and may decrease the effects of Alzheimer’s disease by limiting neuronal damage.